#1 A novel take on hell

 So what kind of torture is going on in hell?
 How about getting your skin peeled off and being pinned to a rock like a fleshy little art display?
 How about having your eyes poked out with sticks and fed back to you like an oversized olive?
 Did your demon catch you flirting with another sinner?
 He’ll chop off your breasts until you learn to behave.

 Love in Hell is in very poor taste and mixes extreme depictions of torture with a raunchy romcom tone straight out of an ecchi manga.
-You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil in the hopes that melting his brain will cause amnesia.
+You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil.
+That’s quite a lot more extreme than your average gag routine.

 The mix of full, uncensored nudity, ecchi comedy, and ultra-violence is a bizarre one, but it’s something I could greatly appreciate.
 It lends the manga a unique tone and should appeal to people who are into stuff like Elfen Lied, but wish it was a tad more extreme and a lot funnier.